UWrc/UWrc.github.io/docs/hyak101/basics/arrays.md

 In the Advanced Slurm tutorial, we explore the usage of `SLURM_ARRAY_TASK_ID` to execute the same command on a file set, and we use Bash scripting to perform a parameter sweep.

 We hope you will be able to adapt these methods to fit your needs and the needs of your research project.
-If you have any questions or suggestions for how to improve this tutorial, please email **\<help@uw.edu\>** with "Hyak Slurm Tutorial" in the subject line, and let us know what you think.
+If you have any questions or suggestions for how to improve this tutorial, please email [<ins>**help@uw.edu**</ins>](mailto:help@uw.edu) with "Hyak Slurm Tutorial" in the subject line, and let us know what you think.
 Thank you!